Measuring price impact and information content of trades in a time-varying setting: Conclusions

-In a Monte Carlo environment, we show that the novel score-driven approach correctly behaves as a filter of the liquidity dynamics, even when the simulated model is not score-driven.
-We test the model on actual data by exploiting a sample of trades and quotes for APPL and MSFT stocks from the NASDAQ market from June 2021.
-The outcome of the empirical exercise is convincing, robust, and has important implications. i) After estimation -- which is very straightforward and based on the standard maximum likelihood approach -- the model adequately captures the liquidity's intra-day time variation. ii) The instantaneous impact quickly reacts to changing market conditions, as documented by our investigation of the liquidity behavior on days affected by the FOMC announcements. iii) The permanent market impact measured by the CIRF strongly depends on the instantaneous time-varying impact level and the market's state.
-Of course, Hasbrouck's original specification cannot capture both effects.
+The outcome of the empirical exercise is convincing, robust, and has important implications. i) After estimation, which is straightforward and based on the standard maximum likelihood approach, the model adequately captures the liquidity's and volatility's intraday time variation. ii) The instantaneous impact reacts quickly to changing market conditions, as documented in the investigation of the liquidity behavior on FOMC announcement days. iii) The permanent market impact measured by the CIRF strongly depends on the instantaneous time-varying impact level and the market's state.
+Hasbrouck's original specification cannot capture both effects.

 In the paper's final section, we investigate the connection between the SDAMH model and the regression approach (see, for instance, \cite{cartea2016incorporating}) to estimate the permanent impact parameter in a transaction cost analysis problem.
-We show that -- at a daily scale -- our approach provides an estimate coherent with that based on the regression.
+We show that on a daily scale, our approach provides an estimate consistent with that based on the regression.
 However, since we do not need to aggregate the data as in the regression approach, we can exploit the complete information from the tick-by-tick time series, potentially resulting in a more accurate estimation.
-Moreover, our approximated closed-form expression for the permanent impact parameter crucially depends on the time-varying impact parameter and the market state.
+Moreover, our approximate closed-form expression for the permanent impact parameter crucially depends on the time-varying impact parameter and the market state.
 We foresee several possible extensions of this work.
-First, one can easily modify the model to use trade volume rather than trade signs.
-This might be useful also for designing new optimal execution strategies where the impact parameter realistically describes liquidity's fluctuating and adaptive nature.
-Finally, we have considered only the instantaneous impact as time-varying, but the proposed framework can be extended to the case where also the other model parameters, describing the role of past quotes and trades on market impact and thus the "memory" of the market, are time-varying.
-The score-driven specification allows for a straightforward estimation and can be used as a powerful filter of an unknown dynamics.
+First, one can modify the model using trade volume rather than signs.
+A model with time-varying $b_0$, which realistically describes the liquidity's fluctuating and adaptive nature, is mandatory to design new optimal execution strategies.
+Finally, we have only considered the instantaneous impact and the volatility as time-varying.
+Still, one can extend the SDAMH to the case where the parameters describing the role of past quotes and trades on market impact, and thus the ``memory" of the market, are time-varying.

 \begin{appendices}